egiby/mipt-plc/vm/description.md

 ## Registers:
 There are 32 general-purpose 32bit registers, called r0 ... r31
+Behaviour of overflow in register is undefined

-fp == r29
-sp == r30
+r28 is used for result of comparison fp == r29 sp == r30
 ip == r31

+there is no callee-safe guarantee for registers

 ## Section .text